-The Lara occurrence is located on Solly Creek, approximately 5.5 kilometres south west of Holyoak Lake.
+The Lara occurrence is located on Solly Creek, approximately 5.5 kilometres southwest of Holyoak Lake.

-The Sicker Group, from youngest formation to oldest, consists of: (1) the Upper Devonian McLaughlin Ridge Formation (the equivalent of lower parts of the Myra Formation of Muller) consisting of thickly bedded tuffite and lithic tuffite, feldspar-crystal tuff, heterolithic lapilli tuff and breccia, rhyolite, dacite, laminated tuff and chert; (2) the Devonian Nitinat Formation comprising pyroxene-feldspar phyric agglomerate, breccia and lapilli tuff, massive and pillowed flows, massive tuffite and lithic tuffite, laminated tuff and chert; and (3) the Devonian Duck Lake Formation (ascribed to the Karmutsen Formation by Muller) made up of pillowed and massive basaltic flows and, monolithic basalt breccias and pillow breccias, chert, jasper and cherty tuff, felsic tuffs and lapilli tuff, massive dacite and rhyolite.
+The Sicker Group, from youngest formation to oldest, consists of: (1) the Upper Devonian McLaughlin Ridge Formation (the equivalent of lower parts of the Myra Formation of Muller), consisting of thickly bedded tuffite and lithic tuffite, feldspar-crystal tuff, heterolithic lapilli tuff and breccia, rhyolite, dacite, laminated tuff and chert; (2) the Devonian Nitinat Formation, comprising pyroxene-feldspar phyric agglomerate, breccia and lapilli tuff, massive and pillowed flows, massive tuffite and lithic tuffite, laminated tuff and chert; and (3) the Devonian Duck Lake Formation (ascribed to the Karmutsen Formation by Muller), made up of pillowed and massive basaltic flows and, monolithic basalt breccias and pillow breccias, chert, jasper and cherty tuff, felsic tuffs and lapilli tuff, massive dacite and rhyolite.

-The metamorphic grade is generally quite low, but increases with age and structural position of the rocks.
+The metamorphic grade is generally quite low but increases with age and structural position of the rocks.
 Nanaimo Group sediments are essentially unmetamorphosed.
 Basalts of the Karmutsen Formation show characteristics and alteration assemblages typical of the prehnite-pumpellyite facies.
 Intrusive rocks are unaltered.
 Sediments of the Fourth Lake Formation are essentially unmetamorphosed except where involved in intense shearing.
 Volcanic rocks of the McLaughlin Ridge and Nitinat formations in the Chipman Creek to Maple Mountain belt, however, show the effects of greenschist facies metamorphism.
 The felsic volcanic rocks develop sericite, talc and chlorite along foliation planes and are interbedded with minor chlorite schists.
 Intermediate to mafic rocks have chloritic schistose matrixes with epidote alteration of feldspars.
 Lithic lapilli may show almost complete replacement by epidote.

 The Green Volcaniclastic Sequence is greater than 250 metres thick and dominated by fragmental rocks of intermediate composition.
-The sequence grades from coarse-grained locally silicified andesite at the base, to relatively fine-grained dacite tuff at the top.
+The sequence grades from coarse-grained locally silicified andesite at the base to relatively fine-grained dacite tuff at the top.
 Thin argillite beds and laminae occur throughout the unit.
 An important argillite marker, locally greater than 1 metre thick, occurs in the transition zone from andesite to dacite.
 The contact between the Green Volcaniclastic and Rhyolite sequences is generally abrupt and is characterized by pronounced changes in colour, lithology and grain size.
-The contact is commonly accentuated by a well-developed gouge which may indicate a splay off the Fulford fault.
+The contact is commonly accentuated by a well-developed gouge, which may indicate a splay off the Fulford fault.

 The Coronation deposits can be divided into a massive sulphide facies, a banded and laminated facies and a stringer facies.
 The sulphide mineralogy of these facies is similar and consists primarily of sphalerite, chalcopyrite, galena and pyrite.
 Minor amounts of tetrahedrite and tennantite have also been noted.
 Minerals present in trace amounts include rutile, bornite, electrum, pearceite, arsenopyrite and barite.
 Gangue consists mainly of quartz and calcite with smaller amounts of muscovite, feldspar and barium-bearing feldspar.
 Sphalerite in the massive sulphide facies is typically medium to dark brown, as opposed to the very pale brown sphalerite characteristic of the other facies.

-These zones have been traced over a strike length of about 2 kilometres and to a depth of 440 metres downdip from surface.
+These zones have been traced over a strike length of approximately 2 kilometres and to a depth of 440 metres downdip from surface.
 The Coronation Zone is likely overturned and disrupted by numerous faults that apparently move the zone northward.

 In 2007, a resource assessment of the Coronation Trend was compiled: